fsprojects/fsharp-cheatsheet/README.md

 The raw content of this cheatsheet can be edited at [fsharp-cheatsheet.md](docs/fsharp-cheatsheet.md).

 In order to build PDF and HTML documentation, please run the build script in [build.cmd](tools/build.cmd).
+We assume that `pdflatex.exe` is in PATH variable to be able generate PDF files.

 PDF version can be downloaded [here](https://github.com/dungpa/fsharp-cheatsheet/raw/gh-pages/fsharp-cheatsheet.pdf).
 HTML version is online at http://dungpa.github.io/fsharp-cheatsheet/.